-A financial market is as important to the economy as blood is to the body.
+A financial market is as vital to the economy as blood is to the body.
 To know more about it, let us understand its following features:

 - Acts as a Link: Financial markets connect the investors to the borrowers and bridge the gap between the two for mutual benefits.

-- Trades in Marketable and Non-Marketable Securities: Financial markets initiate buying and selling of marketable commodities, i.e. bonds, debentures and shares along with non-marketable securities like bank deposits, post office deposits and other loans and advances.
+- Trades in Marketable and Non-Marketable Securities: Financial markets initiate buying and selling of marketable commodities.
+Some of these are bonds, debentures and shares along with non-marketable securities like bank deposits, post office deposits and other loans and advances.